 Object > Expand Appearance of the shape to apply the effect.
 Select the upper anchor point with the Direct Select Tool (A) and make the corner smooth by clicking the Convert corners to smooth button in the upper context panel.
 Shorten the anchor handles of this anchor point and drag the anchor point up, making the ear more pointed.

 Copy the shape and Paste it in Front (Control-C > Control-F).
 Make the copy smaller and fill it with chocolate-brown color.
-Rotate the ear and place it at the left side of the head, Sending it to Back (Control-Shift-[), beneath the head shape.
-Use the Reflect Tool (O) by double-clicking its icon in the Tools panel to flip the ear over the Vertical Axis and to create a copy, placing it at the opposite side of the head.
+Rotate the ear and place it on the left side of the head, Sending it to Back (Control-Shift-[), beneath the head shape.
+Use the Reflect Tool (O) by double-clicking its icon in the Tools panel to flip the ear over the Vertical Axis and to create a copy, placing it on the opposite side of the head.

 Let’s make the top part of the head flat.
 Select the head shape, take the Eraser Tool (Shift-E) and draw a narrow stripe across the head by holding down the Alt key.
 Now we’ve sliced the shape into two parts.
 Select the unneeded piece and delete it.